-5(g) The Public Interest
+5(h) The Public Interest

 The public interest is best served by the consistent application of the requirements of the relevant Environmental Planning Instruments, and by Council ensuring that any adverse effects on the surrounding area and the environment are appropriately managed.

-This is considered to have been achieved in this instance and the proposal is considered in the public interest.
+The proposal is not contrary to the public interest.